A couple walking among the stacks of painted boulders in Seven Magic Mountains.

 • Why visit in March?
 To indulge in vintage wine tasting during En Primeur

 Are you wondering where the best place to visit in March is for a good glass of wine?
-Bordeaux definitely comes up trumps.
-The city itself is a joy to explore throughout the year and a paradise for wine lovers thanks to its world-famous nearby vineyards.
+Bordeaux comes up trumps.
+Thanks to its world-famous nearby vineyards, the city is a joy to explore and a paradise for wine lovers.

-It’s one of the finest holiday destinations in March for serious wine lovers as it’s the time of En Primeur – the first tastings of the year’s latest vintages.
-If you’re interested in sampling your way around Bordeaux, book well in advance as places sell out quickly.
+It’s one of the finest holiday destinations in March for serious wine lovers as it’s the time of En Primeur — the first tastings of the year’s latest vintages.
+If you’re interested in sampling your way around Bordeaux, book well in advance.

 The best places to visit in March: Africa, Asia and beyond

-Fancy heading somewhere a little further afield?
-March is also an ideal month for visiting longer-haul destinations – including Japan for cherry blossom season and India for the vibrant Holi Festival.
+March is also an ideal month for visiting longer-haul destinations, including Japan for the cherry blossom season and India for the vibrant Holi Festival.

 6. Delhi, India